helsmy/vscode-autohotkey/README.md

 ## What's New

+1. Better highlight
-1. **Recursive descent parser** is ready !!
+2. **Recursive descent parser** is ready !!
 It is under alpha stage, if you want to use old one, you can go to [here](https://github.com/helsmy/vscode-autohotkey/releases/tag/0.5.10) to download it
-2. Experimental hint for where symbol is included on completion.
+3. Experimental hint for where symbol is included on completion.
 ONLY work on global symbol.
-3. Enumerate include
+4. Enumerate include
    * Documents must be explicitly included by `#include`
    * **Notice** `#include DirName` are not implemented now
    * Include completion
    * Experimental support for `#include <LibName>`
-4. Document formation, supports both v1 and v2
+5. Document formation, supports both v1 and v2
-5. Build-in Variable and Function(partly) hint.
+6. Build-in Variable and Function(partly) hint.
    - Need documentions which is easy to be parsed by js/ts.
 If you find any, help please([Example](others/Contribute.md)).

 ## Notice